Forest School Camps: Camps

 These are run and organised by FSC associates, usually parents of child campers, but can also include staff from children's camps.
 They are generally shorter weekend camps, and do not follow exactly the same structure as standard child camps, but are similar in ethos and are open to family groups, children are cared for by their own parents/guardians rather than staff.

 FSC Glee

 Part of FSC camps is communal singing and sharing of traditional and contemporary songs.
 A campfire is often held in the evening where people are encouraged to sing.
 FSC song books are also printed every few years, these contain some of the more common songs sung on camps.
 A virtual version of these books is available at the FSC glee website.
-A few songs unique to FSC such as the Poll Tax song have been written by members and remain part of the oral tradition.
+A few songs unique to FSC such as the Pole Tax song have been written by members and remain part of the oral tradition.